markszabo/markszabo.github.io/_posts/2025-03-11-capital-gains-tax.md

 ### Calculate the tax

 \[edit on 2025.
-Nov 23.\]: an earlier version of this post incorrectly said that capital gains have two taxation method one can choose from.
-In reality, tha choice is only available for dividend income: [source](https://www.nta.go.jp/english/taxes/individual/pdf/incometax_2024/17.pdf).
+Nov 23.\]: an earlier version of this post incorrectly said that the capital gains have two taxation method one can choose from.
+In reality, that choice is only available for dividend income: [source](https://www.nta.go.jp/english/taxes/individual/pdf/incometax_2024/17.pdf).
 Thanks to [starkimpossibility over at JapanFinance for catching this mistake](https://www.reddit.com/r/JapanFinance/comments/1p3ra3p/comment/nqa6mj1/).

 In principal, capital gains are taxed at a flat 15% rate, regardless of other income.